upm-org/ush-sandbox/README.md

 	cd $(mktemp -d); go mod init tmp; go get mvdan.cc/sh/cmd/shfmt

-The latest v3 pre-release can be downloaded in a similar manner, using the `/v3`
+The latest v3 pre-release can be downloaded in a similar manner, using next
 module:

-	cd $(mktemp -d); go mod init tmp; go get mvdan.cc/sh/v3/cmd/shfmt
+	cd $(mktemp -d); go mod init tmp; go get github.com/upm-org/ush/cmd/shfmt

 Finally, any older release can be built with their respective older Go versions by manually cloning, checking out a tag, and running `go build ./cmd/shfmt`.